Find all the information you need about the Stamp Duty cut announced on 08/07/2020.

 - You purchase a buy-to-let through a limited company

-You won't pay any Stamp Duty if you purchase a residential property or piece of land for up to £500,000.
+You won't pay any Stamp Duty at all if you purchase a main residential property for up to £500,000.

 Exemptions and Relief